pilotmoon/PopClip-Extensions/README.md

 Please be aware that PopClip extensions can contain arbitrary executable code.
 Be careful about the extensions you create, and be wary about loading extensions you get from someone else.

+(PopClip will never load unsigned extensions whose identifier has a `com.pilotmoon.` prefix, which is reserved for 'official' extensions.
+When basing your own extension off such an extension, you will need to change the identifier.)

-### Extra Debugging Output
+### Debug Output

-To help you when debugging Script extensions, PopClip can be configured to write script output and debug info to be viewed with the Console app.
-To enable it, run this command in Terminal:
+To help you when creating extensions, PopClip can be configured to write script output and debug info to be viewed with the Console app.
+To enable it, run this command in Terminal, then Quit and restart PopClip:

     defaults write com.pilotmoon.popclip EnableExtensionDebug -bool YES